Mathematical inequality relating inner products and norms

 Probability theory [edit]

-Let and be random variables, then the covariance inequality:[17] [18] is given by
+be random variables, then the covariance inequality:[17] [18] is given by

 After defining an inner product on the set of random variables using the expectation of their product,